Mayankrai449/DocPedia/README.md

 - **AI-powered Document Analysis**: DocPedia leverages Open AI algorithms to analyze and extract relevant information from the uploaded documents.
 - **FastAPI Backend**: The backend of DocPedia is built using FastAPI, a modern Python web framework.
 - **React Frontend**: The frontend interface of DocPedia is developed using React.js, providing a responsive and intuitive user experience.
+- **AWS S3 Storage**: The app uses AWS S3 storage to save the PDF files, which are collectively extracted for indexing.

 ## Setup Instructions